UMich-Mind-Lab/training/linux_filesystem_commands.md

 $ ls -lt /tmp
 $ ls -ltr /tmp
 ```

-### Directory permissions

-Directories need to have the execute permission set for the users permitted to be
-able to change into the directory.
-The group sticky bit, `s`, can be set so
-that new files and directories created within a parent will inherit the group
-ownership of the parent.
-See the `chmod` command below for more information.

-## Some useful utility programs

 #### `cat`: Print the contents of a file or files
 This will print the contents, no matter what they are (might be binary